 Parent Involvement & Parent Advisory Council (PAC)

 Parental involvement is an integral part of all Title I programs, including the MEP.
 Research shows that parents play a significant role in the academic achievement of their children.
 Therefore, it is important for parents and schools to develop partnerships and build ongoing dialogues to improve student achievement.
 Title I supports parental involvement by enlisting individual parents to help their children do well in school.
 In order to receive MEP funds, SEAs and the local operating agencies must implement programs, activities, and procedures that effectively involve migrant parents.
-An SEA must: 1) develop its comprehensive State plan in consultation with parents; 2) consult with parent advisory councils (PACs) regarding programs that are one school year in duration; and 3) plan and operate the MEP in a manner that provides for the same parental involvement as is required in section 1118 ESEA, Title 1, Part C, Sec.
-1304 (c) 3 (A) (B).
+In particular, the SEA and local operating agency must consult with the PAC about: (1) the comprehensive assessment of the needs of migratory children to be served; and (2) the design of the comprehensive service delivery plan.

 Parent Involvement Resources

 SACPIE was established in 2009 and is the State Advisory Council for Parent Involvement in Education.
 The Colorado General Assembly found that it was in:"...the best interests of the state to create a state advisory council for parent involvement in education that will review best practices and recommend to policy makers and educators strategies to increase parent involvement in public education, thereby helping improve the quality of public education and raise the level of students’ academic achievement throughout the state" (C.R.S. § 22-7-301(2), 2012).
 CDE, in collaboration with the State Advisory Council for Parent Involvement in Education (SACPIE), collected practices from schools and districts about working with families for student learning.